dvklopfenstein/goatools_simulation/doc/md/README_prep.md

 ## Methods

+### 1. Data is randomly generated
 A hypothesis test result is a P-value.

 P-values are generated randomly using a uniform distribution for each simulation:
   * **True Null** hypothesis tests are randomly chosen from 0.0 to 1.0
   * **False Null** hypothesis tests are randomly chosen from three sets of values:
     * **Extreme Probability**: P-values are randomly chosen from 0.00 to 0.01
     * **Moderate Probability**: P-values are randomly chosen from 0.00 to 0.03
     * **Minimal Probability**: P-values are randomly chosen from 0.00 to 0.05

-All hypotheses teset results P-values are randomly chosen from Floating-point values ranging between 0.0 and 1.0 using the uniform distribution.
+### 2. Multiple test correction is done
+A Benjamin/Hochberg multiple test correction is run on a set of P-values.

+For each uncorrected P-value in the input set, a multiple test correction returns **corrected P-values** and a **reject** value.

+### 3. Collect, report, and visualize results

 ## Discussion
 These simulations demonstrate that the mean False Discovery Rates (FDRs),